A cashier's check is one of the most secure forms of payment you can receive, but figuring out where to actually cash it isn't always obvious.

 What is a cashier's check?

 A cashier's check is effectively a check guaranteed by a bank rather than an individual account holder.
+They're commonly used for large transactions like real estate closings, car purchases, and security deposits.

 How long does it take for a cashier's check to clear?